Gramli/WeatherApi/README.md

 Projects folows **[Clean Architecture](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures#clean-architecture)**, but application layer is splitted to Core and Domain projects where Core project holds business rules and Domain project contains business entities.

 As Minimal API allows to inject handlers into endpoint map methods, I decided to do not use **[MediatR](https://github.com/jbogard/MediatR)**, but still every endpoint has its own request and handler.
 Solution folows **[CQRS pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs)**, it means that handlers are separated by commands and queries, command handlers handle command requests and query handlers handle query requests.
+Also repositories (**[Repository pattern](https://learn.microsoft.com/en-us/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application)**) are separated by command and queries.

 Instead of throwing exceptions, project use **[Result pattern](https://www.forevolve.com/en/articles/2018/03/19/operation-result/)** (using [FluentResuls package](https://github.com/altmann/FluentResults)) and for returning exact http response, every handler returns data wraped into HttpDataResponse object which contains also error messages collection and http response code.